VNC Plugin Reference/en

 Opening a VNC Connection

 A connect dialog will appear, asking for the hostname (or IP address) of the target system, a port-number (which is 5900 for screen #0, 5901 for screen #1, etc.) and some other optional values (user, password and screenplay).
-For now, you can ignore those.
+For now, you can ignore those 3.

-when connected, the guiBrowser's tree is updated and an initial "Main Scene" is appearing.
-Also, a screenshot is shown in the lower left area, if you have the "Preview" button enabled.
+When connected, the GUIBrowser's tree is updated and an initial "Main Scene" is appearing; however, no widget elements are presented in the screen; these and their locators need to be defined first (or their definitions be loaded from an attachment).
+In addition, a screenshot is shown in the lower left area if you have the "Preview" button enabled.

-In this session, a connection was made to an OS-X system, and the OS-X login screen is shown in the preview:
+In this session, a connection was made to an OS X system, and the MacOSX login screen is shown in the preview:

-Now, you have two options: either open a recorder, which combines interaction, recording and screenplay definition, or define the screenplay in the preview.
+Now, you have two options: either open a recorder, which combines interaction, recording and screenplay definition, or define the screenplay in the preview and add action blocks from the action/properties subview.

 Currently, four types of locators are supported: